 Seattle software developer Evan Jacobs came up with a solution.
 An avid reader himself, Jacobs attended an author reading in 2010.
 At the end of the reading, everyone was invited to have their books signed.

 But his copy of the book by the author at the reading was on his Kindle.

 That prompted the launch of Kindlegraph in May of 2011, which eventually became Authorgraph in November of 2012.

 Today, Authorgraph includes signed e-books from over 10,000 authors.
 Here’s how it works: You start by searching for your favorite authors or books.
 When you find one, you click a button under the book called “Request Authorgraph.”
 You also have the option to include a short message to the author.

 Then, you wait for an email that tells you the author has signed your Authorgraph.
 The email will include links to download a PDF or an AZW version of the signature.
-(PDFs can be viewed in apps like iBooks, AZW versions can be viewed in Kindle apps).
+PDFs can be viewed in apps like Apple Books, AZW versions can be viewed in Kindle apps.

 To do the virtual book signing, authors draw their signatures in a browser window using a mouse.
-Or, they use their finger on a tablet (though there is a script font option if preferred.
+Or, they use their finger on a tablet.
+Although, there is a script font option if preferred.